the-anna-project/annad/doc/concept/clg.md

 behavior must result out of the combination of learned data, CLGs and connections between these two.

+Random fact: currently Anna is capable of more than 70 CLG implementations.
+This number is expected to to be raised even further.
+For now manually, later on automatically.

 ### BI, Basic Information
 BI, Basic Information, represent fundamental information that must be known to reach a higher level of intelligence.
 The most fundamental BIs like numbers